The Lund Dental Practice data protection privacy notice for patients

 Keeping your information safe

-We store your personal information securely on our practice computer system and in a manual filing system.
+We store your personal information securely on our practice computer system.
 Your information cannot be accessed by those who do not work at the practice; only those working at the practice have access to your information.
 They understand their legal responsibility to maintain confidentiality and follow practice procedures to ensure this.

 We take precautions to ensure security of the practice premises, the practice filing systems and computers.